haleyelder/100-days-of-code/log5.md

 start date: August 1, 2023, prospective end date: November 9, 2023

+### 48: Sept 17
+- tweaked the sorting button just to show indication of sorting and some style updates
+  - 1 hr
 ### 47: Sept 16
 - added in a 'reset' button for sorting toggle. tested out a possible onclick tooltip, may go about it another way. can copy now but having the indication is helpful
   - 1 hr